Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plain.

 So I thought it was interesting.

-The reason I I raised the point is because you don't even have to get to the question of did the information come from the Obama administration initially.
+The reason I raised the point is because you don't even have to get to the question of did the information come from the Obama administration initially.

-Then they go to the Obama administration, and according to this author, the Obama administration said, okay, you can release that information.
+And according to this author, the Obama administration said, okay, you can release that information.

-Was the guy's name Claidman, Daniel Claidman?
+Was a guy's name Clayman, Daniel Clayman?

-I I was uh I may have been it's a brand new, it's a new book, and apparently there's only one chapter on cybersecurity, and the other chapters are on drones and that kind of stuff.
+And apparently there's only one chapter on cybersecurity, and the other chapters are on drones and that kind of stuff.

 Exactly.

-Very interesting uh coincidental timing, isn't it?
+Very interesting coincident timing, isn't it?

 Yeah.

-All right, Steve, I appreciate you.
+All right, Steve, I appreciate it.

 I mean, if you were president and you didn't know where the leaks were coming from, wouldn't you want to ferret out the leaker right now?